Accounting for movement in concrete bricks

-All building materials move in one way or other.
-Movement can be as a result of drying shrinkage, moisture movement (absorption and drying out), thermal effects or structural movement.
-Concrete bricks are no exception.
+All building materials move in one way or other, either from drying shrinkage, moisture movement (absorption and drying out), thermal effects or structural movement.
+Concrete bricks are not unique in this respect.

 Movement in a structure can arise from the effects of: